-One other feature of this drill press is the integrated LED light.
+One other feature of this best drill for jewelry making is the integrated LED light.
 It uses a lithium-ion battery and comes with an indicator light, so you know when to recharge.
 Finally, this press comes with a two-year limited warranty.

 Our final drill press is the massive and powerful 4214 from Wen.
 If you’re looking for more performance to get the job done, this is the machine to buy.
 Compared to everything else on this list, the 4214 is the largest and most reliable.

 As far as the chuck is concerned, it is ⅝ inches instead of ½ inch.
 This enables you to work with a wider variety of bits.
 In fact, this press is so powerful that you can drill through up to one inch of cast iron with ease.

 One unique feature that comes with the 4214 is the digital speed readout.
 Instead of having to pay attention to your settings, you can just look at the screen and adjust accordingly.
 As with the other presses, this model has five options available.